joostkremers/criticmarkup-emacs/README.md

 ## Keeping track of the author ##

 Comments can be used to keep track of who made a particular change.
 If you want to do this automatically, you can set the variable `cm-author` to an identifier.
-When this variable is set, its value is automatically added as a comment to every change you make.
-If you explicitly make a comment with `C-c * c`, the value of `cm-author` is inserted at the beginning of the comment, followed by `:: ` (double colon space).
+When this variable is set, its value is automatically added as a comment to every change you make, preceded by `@` ().
+If you explicitly make a comment with `C-c * c`, the value of `cm-author` is inserted at the beginning of the comment.

 The variable `cm-author` can be set globally through Customize (or with `setq-default` in your init file).
 This sets the global value.
 You can override this global value in a particular buffer by setting a buffer-local value.
 There are two ways to do this: you can use `C-c * C`, which will only set the value for the current session, or you can use a file-local (or directory-local) variable, which makes sure the value is set every time the file is loaded.
 (Note: if you use [Pandoc](http://johnmacfarlane.net/pandoc/), you can specify file-local variables with html comments, since Pandoc ignores html comments for all output format.)